jdegrand/sleeper-live-activity/SleeperLiveActivityApi/README.md

 - Check API logs for APNS errors
 - Ensure Live Activity is active on device
 - Verify network connectivity to Apple's APNS servers
+- Check if live activity was dismissed and cleaned up by TTL system

 ### Player Scoring Issues
 - **No Player Scores**: Check `/player-scores/{device_id}` endpoint for starter data